 This post may contain affiliate links.
 Please see my disclosure policy for more details.

-If you’re currently Down Under or had planned a trip here before the Coronavirus pandemic, I’m sure you’ve heard about hotel quarantine in Australia.
-It’s been a hot topic on the news lately.
+If you’re planning on entering Australia during the Coronavirus pandemic, I’m sure you’ve heard about hotel quarantine in Australia.

-As you may already know, I recently returned to Sydney after a much-extended trip to the UK, and wrote all about my experience of flying during Covid-19 in my last blog post.
+As you may already know, I returned to Sydney in July 2020 after a trip to the UK, and wrote all about my experience of flying during Covid-19 in my last blog post.

-Straight after my 30-hour journey via Hong Kong I had to go into hotel quarantine with all the other international arrivals.
+Straight after my 30-hour journey via Hong Kong I had to go into mandatory hotel quarantine in Sydney with all the other international arrivals.
 In other words, I had to spend 14 days inside a hotel room to prevent me potentially spreading Covid-19 in Australia.

 I really struggled to find any useful information about what the experience would be like before I flew back here, as the media only seems to show horror stories (phrases such as “Worse than prison!”
 “Information shoved under doors!” – I mean, at what speed should information be pushed under a door so that it’s not offensive?).